open2b/scriggo/test/compare/README.md

 # Testing modes

-A testing mode can be specified using a comment at the very beginning of the test file.
+A testing mode can be specified using a comment at the first non-empty line of the test file.
 The syntax is the following:

 ```go